Meet Our Veterinarians

 Dr. Peter Romano

 While internships are not required in veterinary medicine like they are in human medicine, Dr. Romano thought it was paramount that he receive additional training to see his approach to veterinary medicine come to fruition.
 Since the completion of his internship, Dr. Romano has been serving the pets and clients of Westchester County.
 He knows that the citizens of this county treat their pets as family members and seek out the highest quality of care.
 Lucky for Dr. Romano, this is how he has always felt about all pets and because of these shared beliefs, he has truly enjoyed his time serving the needs of his clients and their pets.
 Dr. Romano’s focused areas of interest are internal medicine and preventative medicine.
-He lives in Stamford with his wife, also a veterinarian, his two young children, and his two cats, Rashers and Princess Leia.
-In his spare time, Dr. Romano likes to root for the Yankees, go camping in the Adirondacks, ride his roadbike, and explore New York City history.
+He lives in Stamford with Dr. Doherty, their two young children, and their orange cat Rashers.
+In his spare time, Dr. Romano likes to root for the Yankees, go camping in the Adirondacks, ride his road bike, and explore New York City history.